 Click to view gallery

-Despite some rain, route modifications for flooding and the potential threat of a hurricane for the second year in a row, Salisbury University’s 28th Sea Gull Century bike ride was a success!
-Some 7,000 cyclists signed up to participate, with many rolling over their registrations from the canceled ride in 2015.
-Salisbury Mayor Jake Day told 47ABC: “This is a tremendous, tremendous economic development event for our community.”
-The Century has an estimated impact of $2.5 million annually and is Wicomico County’s largest one-day tourism activity, with riders staying, dining and shopping across the Lower Eastern Shore.
+Cyclists enjoyed mild October temperatures for Salisbury University’s 29th Sea Gull Century bike ride!
+Over 5,000 signed up to participate, ranging in age from 11-89 and coming from 39 states and Canada.
+The Century has an estimated impact of some $7 million annually and is Wicomico County’s largest one-day tourism activity, with riders staying, dining and shopping across the Lower Eastern Shore.

-Sea Gull Century organizers are looking forward to again distributing proceeds to community organizations who assisted event day, as well as through student scholarships.
+Sea Gull Century organizers look forward to again distributing proceeds to community organizations, including many that assisted, as well as through student scholarships.